Jes811/data-preprocessing-project-tutorial/README.md

 Be sure to conveniently divide the data set into `train` and `test` as we have seen in the lesson.

 #### Step 3: Save the processed dataset

-After the EDA you can save the data in the `./data/processed` folder.
+ata/processed` folder.
 Make sure to add the data folder in the `.gitignore`.
 The data as well as the models should not be uploaded to git.

 > Note: We also incorporated the solution samples on `./solution.ipynb` that we strongly suggest you only use if you are stuck for more than 30 min or if you have already finished and want to compare it with your approach.

+After the EDA you can save the data in the `./d